About Employment Related Day Care

 - You must be an Oregon resident.

-- In a two-parent family, both parents must be working.
+- In a two-parent family, both parents must be working or attending school.
 There may be exceptions if a non-working parent can't provide child care because of a medical or mental health condition, or if supervised contact is required by Child Welfare.

 - When you first apply, your income can't be above 200% of the federal poverty level.